IHB1-Foundation/creditcoin-cdp/ARCHITECTURE.md

   │
 StabilityPool
   │
   ├─► 6.
-Burn rUSD from pool
+Burn crdUSD from pool
   │
   ├─► 7.
 Distribute wCTC to depositors
   │